Hope Hospice Provides Compassionate Care of the Highest Quality

 Hope’s social workers are your advocates.
 Because there are many things that impact a patient’s life, our social workers get to know patients from many aspects and convey information to the care team.
 Social workers offer many interventions for hospice patients and their families including providing counsel, support, and advice about terminal conditions; facilitating communication within the family; helping with MediCal, Medicare, Social Security, IHSS, and Disability applications; assisting with completion of advance healthcare directives, power of attorney, and other legal considerations; referring families to appropriate agencies for in-home help, financial aid, and miscellaneous needs; and coordinating arrangements after death.

-- Spiritual Care Counselors
+Spiritual Care Counselors

-- Home Health Aides
+Home Health Aides

-Under the supervision of the RN case manager, home health aides provide personal care such as grooming and dressing, oral hygiene, motion exercises, bathing, incontinent care, assistance with ambulation, bedside activities (listening, writing letters, reading), and communication with the family.
+Under the supervision of the RN case manager, home health aides provide personal care such as grooming and dressing, oral hygiene, motion exercises, bathing, incontinence care, assistance with ambulation, bedside activities (listening, writing letters, reading), and communication with the family.
 For patients residing in a nursing facility, hospice home health aides provide care above and beyond the care that the facility is already obligated to provide.
 In other words, they add to rather than replace normal or routine nursing care.
-On an average, the hospice home health aide will visit two to three times each week with each visit lasting one to two hours.
+On average, the hospice home health aide will visit two to three times each week with each visit lasting one to two hours.

 Hope’s volunteers support our hospice families by providing family caregiver relief, visiting with patients, offering alternative therapies such as canine comfort, holding vigil at the bedside, and other activities at the patient’s home – wherever home may be.

 Hope’s Living With Dementia program educates and trains our staff, volunteers, hospice families, and the local community about dementia.
-Hope’s education series helps caregivers understand how people living with dementia communicate their needs and desires through behaviors when language fails; teaches tactics to assess, interpret, and respond to your loved one to foster an improved quality of life; and offers strategies for handling behaviors such as wandering, delusions, and aggression.
+Our education series helps caregivers understand how people living with dementia communicate their needs and desires through behaviors when language fails; teaches tactics to assess, interpret, and respond to your loved one to foster an improved quality of life; and offers strategies for handling behaviors such as wandering, delusions, and aggression.

-Hope’s dietician is available as a resource to team members as well as our hospice families to provide assistance with nutritional issues that occur with the terminally ill.
+Hope’s dietitian is available as a resource to team members as well as our hospice families to provide assistance with nutritional issues that occur with the terminally ill.
 Tasks include nutritional assessment of the patient, recommendations for nutrient intake, and education to patients and/or family regarding nutrition/hydration issues.